ESA offers students a wide range of work placement options. Applicants should preferably be in their last or penultimate year of a

-- ESA Headquarters please do not send any applications as there is currently no student placement proposed in this Establishment.
-We apologise and will keep you posted about when we are able to welcome students again.
+- ESA Headquarters Please do not send any applications as there is currently no student placement proposed in this Establishment.
+We will keep you posted about when we are able to welcome students again.

 Candidates are selected by the relevant department.
 ESTEC will contact the selected candidates to offer them a student placement within four months after the closing date for applications.
 The starting date is made by mutual agreement and can be anytime within the following year.
 Candidates must be a citizen of one of the ESA Members States or from one of the European Cooperating States.

 Terms and conditions

 - Internships last from three to six months, preference being given to longer internships.
 In exceptional cases, it may be possible to grant an internship of up to nine months in order to meet the specific requirements of an educational institution.